-But if you can’t afford the travel or visit fees?
+But if you can’t afford to visit a college?
 Should you just cross your fingers and hope for the best?
 Nope.
 There are a number of ways to circumvent the obstacle of money, and we’re here to show them to you!

 Check with the School’s Financial Aid Office